noir-lang/noir/docs/docs/tutorials/contract_tutorials/counter_contract.md

 This function accesses the counts from storage.
 Then it assigns the passed initial counter to the `owner`'s counter privately using `at().add()`.

 We have annotated this and other functions with `#[aztec(private)]` which are ABI macros so the compiler understands it will handle private inputs.
-Learn more about functions and annotations [here](../../aztec/concepts/smart_contracts/functions/index.md).

 ## Incrementing our counter